LCR-ADS-Lab/LxGrTagger-Documentation/docs/Discussions.md

 ## Coordination

-### Verb
+### Verb phrase

-We tagged the first main verb, not the subsequent verbs.
+In coordinated verb phrases, we tagged the first main verb, not the subsequent verbs.

 - *A truck driver <ins>who just **slammed** and kicked at everything</ins>* (noun-finite relative clause)
 - *He suggested <ins>that they should **stop** and go</ins>* (verb *that*-complement clause)

 ### Clause

-We tagged every verb in each clause.
+In coordinated clauses, we tagged each verb that included an overt subject.

 - *He said <ins>he was **tired**</ins> but <ins>he **needed** a break</ins>* (coordinated *that*-complement clauses)